Sepsis: Pathophysiology

-Sepsis is caused by a combination of factors related to the particular invading pathogen(s) and to the status of the immune system of the host.
-The early phase of sepsis characterized by excessive inflammation (sometimes resulting in a cytokine storm) may be followed by a prolonged period of decreased functioning of the immune system.
+Sepsis is caused by a combination of factors related to the particular invading pathogen(s) and the status of the immune system of the host.
+The early phase of sepsis, characterized by excessive inflammation (sometimes resulting in a cytokine storm), may be followed by a prolonged period of decreased functioning of the immune system.
 Either of these phases may prove fatal.
 On the other hand, systemic inflammatory response syndrome (SIRS) occurs in people without the presence of infection, for example, in those with burns, polytrauma, or the initial state in pancreatitis and chemical pneumonitis.
-However, sepsis also causes similar response to SIRS.
+However, sepsis also causes a similar response to SIRS.

+Platelets have a potentially key role in immune modulation during sepsis.
+Systemic inflammation, endothelial injury, and dysregulated coagulation activate platelets in the early phases of the condition.
+These activated platelets interact with leukocytes and endothelial cells, amplifying both inflammatory and thrombotic responses.
+This interaction contributes to microvascular thrombosis and progression to multiple organ dysfunction syndrome.

 Microbial factors

 Bacterial virulence factors, such as glycocalyx and various adhesins, allow colonization, immune evasion, and establishment of disease in the host.
 Sepsis caused by gram-negative bacteria is thought to be largely due to a response by the host to the lipid A component of lipopolysaccharide, also called endotoxin.
 Sepsis caused by gram-positive bacteria may result from an immunological response to cell wall lipoteichoic acid.
 Bacterial exotoxins that act as superantigens also may cause sepsis.
 Superantigens simultaneously bind major histocompatibility complex and T-cell receptors in the absence of antigen presentation.
 This forced receptor interaction induces the production of pro-inflammatory chemical signals (cytokines) by T-cells.

-There are a number of microbial factors that may cause the typical septic inflammatory cascade.
+There are several microbial factors that may cause the typical septic inflammatory cascade.
 An invading pathogen is recognized by its pathogen-associated molecular patterns (PAMPs).
 Examples of PAMPs include lipopolysaccharides and flagellin in gram-negative bacteria, muramyl dipeptide in the peptidoglycan of the gram-positive bacterial cell wall, and CpG bacterial DNA.
 These PAMPs are recognized by the pattern recognition receptors (PRRs) of the innate immune system, which may be membrane-bound or cytosolic.
 There are four families of PRRs: the toll-like receptors, the C-type lectin receptors, the NOD-like receptors, and the RIG-I-like receptors.
 Invariably, the association of a PAMP and a PRR will cause a series of intracellular signalling cascades.
-Consequentially, transcription factors such as nuclear factor-kappa B and activator protein-1, will up-regulate the expression of pro-inflammatory and anti-inflammatory cytokines.
+Consequently, transcription factors such as nuclear factor-kappa B and activator protein-1 will up-regulate the expression of pro-inflammatory and anti-inflammatory cytokines.

+Other immunological responses related to microbial infections, such as NETs, can also play a role or be observed in sepsis.
+NET formation only occurs via neutrophil cell death, which occurs during microbial infections.
+Neutrophil extracellular traps, called NETs, eliminate bacteria from the blood flow.
+These compounds are part of the innate immune system, which is activated initially during infections.